MLopita/MLopita/README.md

 ### Hi there 👋

-I'm [Lopita](https://github.com/MLopita), An Aspiring Aspiring Business Intelligence Analyst with a specialization in data analysis, visualization, and reporting using Power BI, Excel, and SQL with a passion for learning with an endless supply of optimism and curiosity.
+I'm [Lopita](https://github.com/MLopita), An Aspiring Business Intelligence Analyst with a specialization in data analysis, visualization, and reporting using Power BI, Excel, and SQL with a passion for learning with an endless supply of optimism and curiosity.

 Having adequate skills, self motivated and